Republicans risk becoming face of delta surge as key GOP governors oppose anti-covid measures

 “Governor Abbott’s resolve to protect the rights and freedoms of all Texans has not wavered,” she said in a statement.
 “There have been dozens of legal challenges to the Governor’s executive orders — all of which have been upheld in the end.”

 Noem has touted her opposition to mask mandates and her decision to give the green light to the Sturgis Motorcycle Rally, which more than 460,000 people attended last year.
-As many as 700,000 are expected at this year’s event, which began on Friday.
+As many as 700,000 are expected at this year’s event, which began Friday.

 “It really comes down to what my authority is,” Noem said at the rally Monday.
 “I don’t believe that governors have the authority to tell people that they have to shut down their businesses and they have to shelter in place and to pass mandates.”